-In 2015, Ogimachi will be illuminated on the following dates:
+In 2017, Ogimachi was illuminated on the following dates:

 Visitors to Shirakawago note that the temperature usually drops to far below freezing during the light-up event, and that roads and trails are covered by snow and sometimes ice.
 Appropriate clothing, face protection and sturdy shoes are required.
 Some parts of the village are, furthermore, not well lit with dangerous, uncovered water canals flanking the trails.
-Consequently, it is recommended to bring a flashlight.
 To reduce the burden on the small village, all tourists are also asked to carry home any garbage they produce.

-The light-up events attract a lot of tourists to the small village of Ogimachi.
-Because local accommodation is limited and regular buses do not run in the evening, travelers are advised to plan their visit carefully in advance.
-Below are the most common ways to enjoy the event:
+The light-up events attract a lot of tourists to the small village of Ogimachi, and travelers are urged to plan their visit carefully in advance.
+Below are the ways to enjoy the event:

 The best way to enjoy the light-up event is by staying overnight at one of the farmhouses in the village.
-However, because of the limited number of lodgings and the high popularity of the event, rooms get booked out many months in advance.
-As a result, reservations need to be made far in advance.
-Note that Sundays tend to be considerably less busy than Saturdays.
+However, because of the limited number of lodgings and the high popularity of the event, rooms tend to book out quickly.
 Note also that some buses to Shirakawago require seat reservations and may book out on the day of the illumination and the following day.

 Visit by bus tour

 Multiple tour companies offer bus tours for seeing the light-up event.
 Some of them simply provide a chartered bus for access from Takayama or Kanazawa and back, while others include an overnight stay (usually in Takayama).
-The majority of tour companies target domestic travelers, but a few of them also cater to foreign tourists, including Nohi Bus and Club Tourism.
+The majority of tour companies target domestic travelers, but a few of them also cater to foreign tourists, including Nohi Bus.

 Visit by car

 The regular parking lot in Shirakawago is closed to private cars during the light-up event.
-A special parking lot is opened instead and connected to the village center by free shuttle buses.
-Note, however, that winter tires and winter driving skills are required to access Shirakawago in winter by car.
+A special parking lot (Terao Temporary Parking Lot, see map) is opened instead and connected to the village center by free shuttle buses.
+Note, however, that on very busy dates the capacity of the parking lot may not be sufficient.
+Furthermore, winter tires and winter driving skills are required to access Shirakawago in winter by car.

 information source: japan-guide.com